curatorsigma/RangeUnscrambler/README.md

 You can disable Solutions like "Roll 1d100, reroll 67 and higher" with p.

-*Note that about 5.5% of randomly chosen Intervals will not successfully be resolved.
+*Note that about 6% of randomly chosen Intervals will not successfully be resolved(sample size 100,000 as in UnscrambleTester.py).
 Instead a random Integer is created inside the given Interval.*